Optimizing compiler: Data-flow optimizations

 Removal of assignments to variables that are not subsequently read, either because the lifetime of the variable ends or because of a subsequent assignment that will overwrite the first value.

 SSA-based optimizations

-These optimizations are intended to be done after transforming the program into a special form called Static Single Assignment, in which every variable is assigned in only one place.
+These optimizations are intended to be done after transforming the program into a special form called static single-assignment form, in which every variable is assigned in only one place.
 Although some function without SSA, they are most effective with SSA.
 Many optimizations listed in other sections also benefit with no special changes, such as register allocation.